Easy Apple Crisp

 - Sprinkle over apple mixture.

-- Place pie plate on a rimmed baking sheet and bake for 40-50 minutes or until top is lightly browned and apples are tender.
+- Place pie plate on a rimmed baking sheet and bake for 40-50 minutes or until top is golden brown and apples are tender.
 The baking sheet will catch any spills if the apple filling bubbles over.

 What kind of apples are best for apple crisp?